chandyego84/mipstaycore/README.md

 ## Notes/Personal Considerations
 - Currently, instruction memory is not byte-addressable.
 PC still works, but this deviates from original ISA.
-- Would be good exercise to fully design the ALU myself and reduce abstractions.
+- Would be good exercise to design the ALU from scratch and include exceptions such as overflow.
 - SLL and SRL alu control signals are probably not correct; I made them up.
 Need to refer to official ISA doc.

 ## Stages